Borgo99/Gym-Environment-and-DQN-Training-for-an-Advanced-Connect4-Variant/README.md

 ## Code

-To replicate this study, follow the instruction in the notebook `Train_4inarowEvolution.ipynb`.
+To replicate this study, follow the instructions in the notebook `Train_4inarowEvolution.ipynb`.